 Find your new favorite fruit with this list of 17 types of pears.

-Pears can be enjoyed in so many ways.
-Most commonly, they’re eaten as a fresh snack, similarly to an apple or a peach.
+Pears are most commonly eaten as a fresh snack, like an apple or a peach.

-However, you can grill, poach, roast, can, and preserve pears for all kinds of delicious delights.
+However, you can grill, poach, roast, and preserve them for all kinds of delicious pear recipes.

 17 Types of Pears